kklmn/xrt/doc/instructions.rst

 (i.e. for custom magnetic field data).

-Spyder (>=3.0.0) is a cross-platform IDE for python; xrtQook GUI uses some of its libraries to render the live help and provide the console interface (highly recommended for nicer look).
+Spyder (>=3.0.0) is a cross-platform IDE for python; xrtQook GUI uses some of its libraries to provide the editor and the console interface (highly recommended for nicer look).
 Be aware that starting from version 3.2.0 spyder switched to IPython and has no classic python console (consider version 3.1.4 in case you want the classic console).
 The IPython console of spyder does unwanted integration of matplotlib images (can be switched off) and prohibits the use of multiprocessing.
 Therefore, if you run an xrt script from spyder, select to run it in an external console.

+Sphinx (>=1.6.2) creates nice looking documentation pages dynamically displayed by xrtQook.
+Sphinx is also a part of Spyder installation.

 pyopencl (>=2015.1) is highly recommended if you calculate undulator sources (it’s still possible in pure numpy, but significantly slower), and is required